yuvalmGS/gigaspaces-wiki-jekyll/xap97net/how-to-configure-multicast.markdown

 {% endtip %}

-{% exclamation %} In case you want to **disable the Jini Lookup Service Multicast announcements** please refer to depanlinkthistengahlink./lookup-service-configuration.html#Multicast Settingsbelakanglink section in the Wiki.
+{% exclamation %} In case you want to **disable the Jini Lookup Service Multicast announcements** please refer to [this](./lookup-service-configuration.html#Multicast Settings) section in the Wiki.

 # Configuring Multicast on Windows